DarylGraves/darylgraves.github.io/_posts/2024-03-24-PsReadLineHistory.md

 title: Enabling Predictive-Intellisense in the PowerShell Terminal
 date: 2024-03-24 00:00:00 -000
 image: assets/img/BlogPosts/MatrixIcon.png
-categories: [powershell, essentials]
+categories: [PowerShell, Essentials]
-tags: [powershell, psreadline]
+tags: [PowerShell, PSReadLine]
 ---

 Enabling Predictive-Intellisense suggestions with the PsReadLine module is something every PowerShell user should try.
 With this enabled, commands you have previously entered will appear as suggestions whilst you type.
 Great for when you often find yourself running the same lines of code again and again!